 Be aware the FHA loans tend to have more hoops to jump through to get the home approved for the mortgage.

-The lower down payment doesn’t change the equation on how much you can afford in your monthly payments, but it can get you into a house much sooner if you do not have the upfront cash.
+The lower down payment doesn’t change how much you can afford in monthly payments, but it can get you into a house much sooner if you do not have the upfront cash.

-How Much House Can I Afford with a USDA Loan?
+How Much of a House Can I Afford with a USDA Loan?

-A USDA loan does not require a down payment and there is no limit to the size of the mortgage.
-The loans are geared toward improving housing in more rural areas and for low to moderate income households.
+A USDA loan does not require a down payment, and there is no limit to the size of the mortgage.
+The loans aim to improve housing for low to moderate-income households in more rural areas.

-While the terms are excellent, the problem with USDA loans is that they make you jump through several hoops to get a home approved for the loan.
-Many people find the hassle of working with the USDA on these loans isn’t worth the favorable rates if you can qualify for another type of mortgage.
+While the terms are excellent, USDA loans make you jump through several hoops to get a home approved for the loan.
+Many people find the hassle of working with the USDA on these loans isn’t worth the favorable rates if they can qualify for another type of mortgage.

 How Much House Can I Afford with a VA Loan?

-VA loans are available to active duty or retired service members and their spouses.
-The loans have as little as zero dollars down payment and
+Department of Veterans Affairs loans are available to active duty or retired service members and their spouses.
+These loans offer as little as a zero-dollar down payment.

-The rates on these loans are competitive with traditional mortgages, and those who qualify can enjoy zero PMI even if with a zero dollar down payment.
+The rates on these loans are competitive with traditional mortgages, and those who qualify can enjoy zero PMI, even with a zero-dollar down payment.

 Being able to qualify with no down payment is great, but make sure the final mortgage payment plus taxes and insurance still fit your budget.